MeshBoxTech/mesh-chain/README.md

     > personal.newAccount()

-## Get your own miner id
+## Get your own miner info

-    Every node has it's own miner id, you can run getMiner() function to get that id:
+    Every node has it's own miner id, you can run getMiner() function to get that info:

     > tribe.getMiner()